 Speaking some Dutch makes life more comfortable

-Speaking some Dutch does not guarantee that you’ll feel at home in the Netherlands.
+Unfortunately, speaking some Dutch does not guarantee that you’ll feel at home in the Netherlands.
 It is not easy to get in close contact with Dutchmen.
 Even Dutchmen have that problem when they move to a new house- it may take more than a year to feel at home, and accepted in the street.
 However, speaking Dutch at level A2 or B1, makes life more comfortable.
-You’ll understand signs and advertisements, letters from the municipality and those from schools.
+You’ll understand signs and advertisements, letters from the municipality, and those from schools.
 At work, you’ll be happy to socialize with your colleagues, and, when you have children, with your children’s friends and their parents.

 - NT2 means Dutch as a second language